omaciel/fakerpmrepo-generator/README.rst

-  --version                   show program's version number and exit -h, --help                  show this help message and exit -s SIZE, --size=SIZE        maximum size in KB for created packages -n NUMBER, --number=NUMBER  number of packages to be generated -m, --multiples             generate 0-3 random new versions of each package and errata -o OUTPUT, --output=OUTPUT  directory where the new repository should be created -d DICTIONARY, --dictionary=DICTIONARY    a text file containing a list of unique names, one per line
+  --version                   show program's version number and exit -h, --help                  show this help message and exit -s SIZE, --size=SIZE        maximum size in KB for created packages (default: 100) -n NUMBER, --number=NUMBER  number of packages to be generated (default: 5) -m, --multiples             generate 0-3 random new versions of each package and errata -o OUTPUT, --output=OUTPUT  directory where the new repository should be created (default: /var/tmp/generated-repo) -d DICTIONARY, --dictionary=DICTIONARY    a text file containing a list of unique names, one per line (default: words_animals.txt)

 Examples
 --------